The History of Baxter Memorial Library

 The library continues to preserve the Baxter family legacy in our collections, including J.P.
 Baxter's journals and the Maine Collection, an accumulation of Gorham history, Maine history, and books written by local authors.

-Read James Phinney Baxter's obituary online or in Sprague's Journal of Maine History, Volume 9, April, May, June, 1921 No. 2.
+James Phinney Baxter's obituary, from Sprague's Journal of Maine History, Volume 9, April, May, June, 1921 No. 2., follows: